tanmay-pro/SimpleRA/README.md

 ### Commands

-There are 2 kinds of commands in this database
+There are 2 kinds of commands in this database:

 - Assignment statements
 - Non-assignment statements
 ---

-## Non Assignment Statements
+### Non Assignment Statements

 Non-assignment statements do not create a new table (except load, which loads an existing table) in the process